bherbst/bryanherbst.com/_posts/2020-10-12-compose-semantics-intro.md

 ### Custom semantic properties
 You can also define your own semantics properties!
 Custom semantic properties are useful for providing additional information about your tests when a single `testTag` string just isn't enough.

-Here's an example of how the [Crane](https://github.com/android/compose-samples/tree/1630f6b35ac9e25fb3cd3a64208d7c9afaaaedc5/Crane) compose sample uses custom semantics to enable testing of a more complicated composable.
+Here's an example of how the [Crane](https://github.com/android/compose-samples/tree/de4d7b8f3ff9d09a600b34da84c0283567ba3cc5/Crane) compose sample uses custom semantics to enable testing of a more complicated composable.
 Crane includes a calendar widget that allows users to choose a range of dates.

 ![Crane calendar widget](/public/assets/posts/semantics_intro/crane_calendar.png){:height="250px"}

 When testing this widget is is useful to assert that specific days have specific states applied, for example that "January 21" is the first day that is selected, that "January 23" is the last day selected, and that "January 22" has a middle selection state.

-To accomplish this, Crane sets both an `accessibilityLabel` and a custom `dayStatusProperty` on each `Day()`:
+To accomplish this, Crane sets both a `contentDescription` and a custom `dayStatusProperty` on each `Day()`:
 {% highlight kotlin %}
 Day(
   modifier = Modifier.semantics {
-      accessibilityLabel = "${month.name} ${day.value}"
+      contentDescription = "${month.name} ${day.value}"
       dayStatusProperty = day.status
   }
   // ...